 - What would you need to have changed in order to not have to throw away all the food?

 Why: Awareness is a big issue – and everyone feels bad about throwing away food.
 Talking about it with others helps bring awareness.
 Businesses won’t make change unless their customers demand it.

-Time: A few extra conversations while taking care of daily tasks.
+Time: Some extra conversations while taking care of daily tasks.

 Call to Action #7

 What: Serve smaller portion sizes for dinner.
 Make the same amount of food, of course, but give out smaller portion sizes, and tell your family that everyone should get seconds or thirds if they are still hungry.

 Or, try just one meal on smaller plates – you’ll be amazed at how much food is saved!
 If the plate is smaller, less food fits on it, so again, if your family is still hungry after the first serving, they should get seconds and thirds.

 Why: Sometimes our eyes are bigger than our stomachs, right?
 And when that happens, we either eat too much, or throw away food for no good reason.
 These two strategies address that issue, and result in our families eating less food and being healthier.
 This also means that if less food is put onto plates, more food can go in the fridge for leftovers.

 How: This sounds easy, but it may be one of the hardest actions to take on.
 It’s difficult to change when our behaviors are so ingrained.
 Don’t stop trying if you forget once or twice or three times!